TheHenrik/mace/README.md

 ## How to use

-Read the non existant docmentation or write Gregor Zwickl for help.
+Read the non-existent documentation or write Gregor Zwickl for help.

-## Licence addon
+## License ad on

-If this programm is used to build a plane for ACC, you are required to gift the Akamodell Stuttgart a crate of beer or other liquor.
+If this program is used to build a plane for ACC, you are required to gift the Akamodell Stuttgart a crate of beer or other liquor.